suchat932/NHOS/nhos_mining_location_configuration.md

 }
 ```

+### Configure mining location
-To configure mining location you must add the `location` option to the `rig` section in the JSON configuration file as specified below
+To configure mining location you must add the `location` option to the `rig` section in the JSON configuration file.
+Location configuration option can have one of two values, **`"eu"`** for Europe and **`"usa"`** for America.
+If no location option is specified, Europe is used as default.

+Example on how to configure America as your mining location can be seen below
 ```json
 {
     "rig": {